Influenza (flu)

 Key messages

-Influenza (flu) is a viral infection that spreads easily from person to person.
-When an infected person coughs or sneezes, the virus can land on those close by and live on hands and surfaces for up to 24 hours.
+• Influenza (flu) is a viral infection that spreads easily from person to person.
+When an infected person coughs, sneezes or talks, the virus can disperse into the air and infect those close by and live on hands or surfaces for up to 24 hours.

-Influenza occurs throughout the world; outbreaks peak during the winter months of the northern and southern hemispheres and occur year-round in the tropics.
+• Influenza occurs throughout the world; outbreaks peak during the winter months of the northern and southern hemispheres and occur year-round in the tropics.
+Travellers may also be exposed to influenza outside of the typical season if in contact with an infected person.

-Influenza is usually self-limiting with recovery within two to seven days; severe illness and death can occur, particularly in those with pre-existing medical conditions.
+• Influenza is usually self-limiting with recovery within two to seven days; severe illness and death can occur, particularly in infants under 6 months of age, older people and those with pre-existing medical conditions.

-In the UK, annual vaccination is recommended for some individuals prior to the start of the influenza season to provide protection to those who are at higher risk of severe illness.
-For the winter season 2021-2022 the Department for Health and Social Care (DHSC) have announced the expanded vaccination programme will remain in place to protect vulnerable people and support the NHS during the COVID-19 pandemic.
+• In the UK, annual vaccination is recommended for some individuals prior to the start of the influenza season to provide protection to those who are at higher risk of severe illness.

 Overview